Why being cited by ChatGPT changes the B2B game

 As of May 2026, ChatGPT has more than 800 million weekly active users (OpenAI confirmed figure on their official blog in April 2026).
 A growing share of these queries is commercial or comparative — "best ERP for an industrial SME", "GEO agency Paris", "Stripe vs Adyen".
 When your brand gets named in the answer, you bypass Google, you bypass ads, you land straight into the prospect's consideration set.

 The GEO study by Pranjal Aggarwal et al. (Princeton CS, 2024, paper "GEO: Generative Engine Optimization") demonstrated that targeted content optimisation can raise a source's visibility inside generative engine answers by 30 to 40%.
-That's the order of magnitude NEXUS GEO reproduces across client engagements.
+That study is the academic foundation of the discipline: it frames the order of magnitude structured GEO work aims for, with actual results varying by sector, starting point and competition.

 How ChatGPT actually picks its sources